williamouyang/okta.github.io/docs/resources/apps.md

 filter | Filters apps by `status`, `user.id`, or `group.id` expression | Query | String | FALSE |
 after | Specifies the pagination cursor for the next page of apps | Query | String | FALSE |

-*Note: The page cursor should treated as an opaque value and obtained through the next link relation.
-See [Pagination](../getting_started/design_principles.md#pagination)*
+> The page cursor should treated as an opaque value and obtained through the next link relation.
+See [Pagination](../getting_started/design_principles.md#pagination)

 ###### Filters

 The following filters are supported with the filter query parameter:

 Filter | Description